 Cash and Cash Equivalents.
-As of January 31, 2022 and 2021, cash and cash equivalents included cash and credit card deposits in transit included in cash and cash equivalents were \$5.2 million and \$7.9 million as of January 31, 2022 and 2021, respectively.
+As of January 31, 2023 and 2022, cash and cash equivalents included cash and credit card deposits in transit.
+Credit card deposits in transit included in cash and cash equivalents were \$5.2 million and \$5.2 million as of January 31, 2023 and 2022, respectively.

 Restricted Cash.
-The restricted cash balance as of January 31, 2022 and 2021 includes \$25.7 million and \$41.6 million, respectively, of cash we collected as servicer on the securitized receivables that was subsequently remitted to the VIEs and \$4.2 million and \$7.0 million, respectively, of cash held by the VIEs as additional collateral for the asset-backed notes.
+The restricted cash balance as of January 31, 2023 and 2022 includes \$33.6 million and \$25.7 million, respectively, of cash we collected as servicer on the securitized receivables that was subsequently remitted to the VIEs and \$5.2 million and \$4.2 million, respectively, of cash held by the VIEs as additional collateral for the asset-backed notes.